alertot/detectem/docs/plugin_development.rst

-and it's not supported by current signatures, you must modify your plugin file and add a new test to the list to see that your changes didn't break previous detected versions.
+and it's not supported by current signatures, you must modify your plugin file and add a new test to the list to see that your changes don't break previous detected versions.

 References